Anton6896/Machine_Learning/README.md

 # Machine_Learning
 # Python for Data Science and Machine Learning Bootcamp

 Udemy cource : Python for Data Science and Machine Learning Bootcamp Learn how to use NumPy, Pandas, Seaborn , Matplotlib , Plotly , Scikit-Learn , Machine Learning, Tensorflow , and more!

 # Instructor Jose Portilla

-# NumPy
-pip install numpy
-pip install pandas
-pip install lxml
-pip install html5lib
-pip install BeautifulSoup4
-pip install sqlalchemy
-pip install xlrd
-pip install openpyxl
-pip install matplotlib
-pip install seaborn
-pip install plotly
-pip install cufflinks

-jupyter notebook --notebook-dir=D:\

 Universal functions
 https://numpy.org/doc/stable/reference/ufuncs.html

+logistic function :
+will use an linear regression with this function " sigmoid function ->  f(z)=1/(1+e^-z)  ->  1>num>0  "
+will get an logistic regression